cryptopunksnotdead/legal/2023-02-24-morepunks-dmca-counter-notice.md

 and claiming all rights to all pixel demons, vampires or orcs in 24x24px for all-time by simply - as in this case - uploading an image as an anonymous (More Punks) user.
-It is questionable and for the court (legal copyright scholars) to decide and even a fraud (like uploading / minting a solid color (block) to the blockchain and than claiming\nto "own" the (sole / exclusive) copyright to the color for all sizes and images etc.).
+It is questionable and for the court (legal copyright scholars) to decide and even a fraud (like uploading / minting a solid color (block) to the blockchain and than claiming to "own" the (sole / exclusive) copyright to the color for all sizes and images etc.).

 Let me quote / hightlight two public legal opinions on 24x24 pixel art in the "punk" portrait head style: